Custom-sized pallets

 Some transport providers may not be able to accommodate custom-sized pallets.
 The reasons can include potential inefficiency, as detailed earlier, but can also be because they do not have suitable equipment to handle them.

-This latter point may be equally true of your customers, who cannot manoeuvre or store custom pallets due to their pre-existing warehouse setup.
+This latter point may be equally true of your customers, who can’t manoeuvre or store custom pallets because of their existing warehouse setup.

 Summary

-Bespoke pallets are essential for shipping large or particularly heavy/bulky items.
+Bespoke pallets are essential for shipping large or particularly heavy and bulky items.
 They are often the only solution for some products or parts.

-And whilst you can use bespoke pallets to optimise your pallet packaging, there are various factors to consider before deciding whether they are right for your business or application.
+Whilst you can use custom pallets to optimise your pallet packaging, there are various factors to consider before deciding whether they are right for your business or application.

 As bespoke size pallet manufacturers, GWP can advise on whether using a custom size would be the best option for your business.
-So, if you are considering switching or have an upcoming project that requires bespoke pallets, please get in touch.
+If you are considering a switch or have an upcoming project that requires bespoke pallets, please get in touch with our team of packaging experts.

 Share this article